 In plastic injection molding applications, the purpose of a PVD surface coating is to reduce wear and corrosion.
 The choice of coatings depend on your unique requirements.
 Abrasive plastic materials like glass filled with nylon or rubber require coatings with high micro-hardness.
 If corrosive resins are being molded, then a corrosion resistant coating is needed.
 Ease of part release of the molded part is always desirable and critical for end product quality.

-Our PVD/DLC coatings for plastic injection molding can increase tool life.
+Our PVD/DLC coatings for plastic injection mold coatings can increase tool life.
 This improves production length, reliability and part quality as well as reduces downtime and maintenance costs.
 By combining a coating with the most suitable tool steel, correctly machined and heat treated, even greater benefits and savings can be achieved.
 Through our close cooperation with tool makers, material suppliers and our additive manufacturing providers, eifeler is uniquely positioned to support you throughout the process and increase your total tooling performance.

 Injection molding is a molding procedure whereby heated and plasticized thermoplastic or thermoset material is injected under high pressure into a relatively cool mold cavity for solidification.
 Injection molding is a high productivity method.
 However, the molds can be extremely complicated and expensive.